Policy Learning with Asymmetric Counterfactual Utilities

-In this paper, we develop the methodological framework for optimal policy learning with asymmetric utilities, which includes standard symmetric utilities as a special case.
-We show that in general, asymmetric utilities lead to an unidentifiable social welfare function.
-Therefore, we partially identify the social welfare function and propose to minimize the maximum regret relative to a particular comparison policy.
-We consider the maximum regret relative to constant policies such as always-treat and never-treat policies as well as the oracle policy that has complete knowledge of the social welfare function.
+In this paper, we develop the methodological framework for optimal policy learning with asymmetric counterfactual utilities, which includes standard utilities based on marginal outcomes as a special case.
+We show that in general, asymmetric counterfactual utilities lead to an unidentifiable expected utility function.
+Therefore, we partially identify the expected utility and propose to minimize the maximum expected utility loss relative to a particular comparison policy.
+We consider the maximum expected utility loss relative to constant policies such as always-treat and never-treat policies as well as the oracle policy that has complete knowledge of the unidentifiable terms in the expected utility function.
 We demonstrate that one can learn minimax decision rules from observed data by solving intermediate classification problems.
-We also establish that the finite sample regret of this procedure is bounded by the mis-classification rate of these intermediate classification problems.
+We also establish that the finite sample regret of this procedure is bounded by regret of these intermediate classifiers.

 We use this framework to re-assess the use of Right Heart Catheterization (RHC), an invasive diagnostic tool \citep{Connors1996}.
-We learn decision rules based on clinical variables as we vary the asymmetry in the utility function between failing to prevent a patients death and causing it via RHC.
-These decision rules differ depending on whether we minimize the worst-case regret relative to a constant policy (always or never using RHC) or the oracle policy that uses RHC optimally.
+We learn decision rules based on clinical variables as we vary the asymmetry in the costs between failing to prevent a patient's death and causing it via RHC.
+These decision rules differ depending on whether we minimize the worst-case expected utility loss relative to a constant policy (always or never using RHC) or the oracle policy that uses RHC optimally.
 We inspect how the choice of utility function and comparator affect the learned decision rules, finding substantial variability based on these choices.
-Finally, we translate these findings into a constrained symmetric utility maximization framework, where we seek to find an algorithmic policy that minimizes expected mortality subject to constraints on the worst-case proportion of patients that the policy harms or fails to save.
-We exhibit a trade-off between these goals, showing that expected mortality will rise with more-stringent constraints.
+Finally, we translate these findings into directly interpretable patient outcomes, exhibiting a trade-off between limiting the worst-case proportions of patients that the policy harms or fails to save.